FleetOpsClub logo

 Not ideal for

-The real budget is higher than the camera subscription alone.
+Total stack cost grows fast — hardware, installation, subscription, and a base platform underneath all add up.
 A buyer has to account for hardware, installation, camera subscription, and often another core platform underneath.

 A strong Netradyne demo should prove that the fleet really needs a premium safety layer and has a realistic plan for using it well.